-Amazon Prime Student is a bright spot for college students, in a world of otherwise ridiculously high college tuition bills and a whole lot of Hot Pockets.
-And possibly raising a kid or two while fulfilling lifelong dreams of a college degree.
-Some of you are doing all of this while working full time.
-(Bravo, you!)
+Without question, Amazon Prime Student is a bright spot for college students in a world of otherwise ridiculously high college tuition bills and a whole lot of Hot Pockets.

-So, take a breath, because while it’s not going to cover the full cost of your textbooks, signing up for Amazon Prime Student cuts your Prime membership bill in half.
-And you’ll find a few added perks to Prime Student, like free months of Prime and exclusive deals and offers.
+While it’s not going to cover the full cost of your textbooks, signing up for Amazon Prime Student can cut your Prime membership bill in half.
+And you’ll find a few Prime Student perks, like your first six months of Prime for free, plus some other pretty sweet benefits.

-Amazon Prime Student is $59 per year, coming out to $4.92 per month.
-Compare this with a regular Amazon Prime Membership, which is $119, or $9.92 per month.
-So, it’s a 50% discount overall.
+Amazon Prime Student is $69 if you sign up for a year (this comes out to $5.75 a month), or $7.49 per month if you opt for a monthly membership.
+Compare this with a regular Amazon Prime Membership, which is $139 per year, or $14.99 per month.
+So it’s a 50% discount overall.

-2. Amazon Prime is free for students for six months.
+2. Amazon Prime is completely free for students for the first six months.

 - Prime Delivery